Article first published September 2014, updated May 2019

-So we’re bringing email back!
-Here’s a list of 20 email marketing statistics you can use to convince your boss or your clients that email marketing is a highly effective channel they should invest in.
+So, to prove how effective email can be, here’s a list of 20 email marketing statistics you can use to convince your boss or your clients that email marketing is a highly effective channel they should invest in.

 Email reach statistics

-Keep a few of these stats in your back pocket for the next time someone asks you if people still use and read email.
+Keep a few of these stats in mind for the next time someone asks you if people still use and read email:

-- The total number of worldwide email accounts is expected to increase to over 4.3 billion accounts by year-end 2016.
-(Radicati Group)
+- The total number of worldwide email accounts is expected to increase to over 5.94 billion accounts by the end of 2019.
+(Statista)

-- It’s projected that in 2014, 191.4 billion emails will be sent and received each day with about 108 billion of those being from the business sector.
+- It’s projected that, in 2019, 264 billion emails will be sent and received each day, with about 124.5 billion of those being from the business sector.
 (Radicati Group)

 - There are 3x more email accounts than Twitter and Facebook accounts combined.
 (Radicati Group)

 - 92% of online adults use email, with 61% using it on an average day.
-Those who were most likely to use email on a daily basis were those with a college degree or an income of <$75,000.
+Those who were most likely to use email on a daily basis were those with a college degree or an income of less than $75,000.
 (Pew Research)

 - Email triage is a growing trend.
 23% of readers who open an email on a mobile device open it again later.
 (Campaign Monitor)

-So, email is a great way for people to communicate.
+Email is a great way for people to communicate.
 But is it also effective for sales and marketing?
-Here are some statistics that say it is.
+The following statistics say that it is.

 - 70% of email readers open emails from a brand or company in search of a deal, discount, or coupon.
 (The Social Habit)

-- Email is 40x more successful at acquiring new clients than either Facebook and Twitter.
+- Email is 40x more successful at acquiring new clients than either Facebook or Twitter.
 (McKinsey & Company)

 - You are 6x more likely to get a click-through from an email campaign than you are from a tweet.
 (Campaign Monitor)